Project Towards No Drug Abuse (Project TND)

 (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to describe the 2-year follow-up for Project Towards No Drug Abuse (Project TND), a 12-session school-based curriculum targeting youth at risk for drug abuse.
-Eighteen schools were randomly assigned by block to one of three conditions: standard care (control), health educator-led classroom program (Project TND), and self-instruction classroom program.
+Participant schools were randomly assigned by block to one of three conditions: standard care (control), health educator-led classroom program (Project TND), and self-instruction classroom program.
 Participants were followed up 1 and 2 years later.
 Measures utilized include a questionnaire regarding current drug use.
 Results indicate that the self-instruction program produced no behavioral effects relative to the standard care control condition.
 The 2-year follow-up results indicate that there was maintenance of program effects on cigarette smoking and hard drug use in the health educator-led version.
 Limitations include attrition, selection bias, and the results are most generalizable to students who are not chronically absent.

 Length of controlled postintervention follow-up: 1 and 2 years.